A spacious and convenient apartment featuring: one bedroom + study ...

 - How to utilities work?
 Gas, electricity etc?

-Most apartments include water in the rent, however it is your responsibility to pay for gas and electricity.
-You will need to set up an account with your chosen provider, or we can help with arranging connection with our partner providers.
+It is your responsibility to pay for gas and electricity.
+Most apartments include water in the rent unless they are separately metered.
+You will need to set up an account with your chosen provider, or we can help with arranging connection with our partner providers, please speak to your leasing consultant about this.

 - My application’s been approved, what do I do next?

-Once your application has been approved, the agent will be in touch to confirm a lease signing and move in date.
-Before this date you will be required to pay bond (4 weeks rent) plus 2 weeks rent in advance.
-The leasing agent will provide you with details on how to make this payment.
+Once your application has been approved, the agent will be in touch to arrange a lease signing and move in date.
+Before this date you will be required to pay bond (equal to four weeks rent) plus two weeks rent in advance, unless you request to pay monthly in which case you need to pay one month in advacne.
+The leasing agent will provide you with details on how to make these payments.

 - Rental payments